-Over 600 bird species have already been documented as having been affected by climate change.
+Nearly one quarter of bird species studied globally have already been documented as having been negatively affected by climate change.
 Given that scientific research has been largely limited to Europe and North America, this figure is certainly an underestimation and indicates that even the relatively modest temperature increase experienced to date has had a considerable impact on global biological diversity.

-A thorough literature review covering 570 bird species from across the globe has found that climate-driven changes—in distribution, phenology and interspecific interactions—have already been documented for over 600 bird species (BirdLife International unpublished data).
+A thorough literature review covering 570 bird species from across the globe has found that climate-driven changes—in distribution, phenology and abundance—have already had negative impacts for 24% of bird species (Pacifici et al. in review).
 Given the paucity of data available for South America, Africa and Asia, this figure is likely to be a considerable underestimation.
 Of the species studied in detail, only 13% have had a positive effect from climate change, whilst the effects remain uncertain for nearly half of all species studied.

 Climate is a critical factor in determining species’ geographical ranges (Pearson and Dawson 2003).
 Although it is difficult to causally link an observed shift in a single species’ range to changes in climate, the consistent patterns documented for avifauna around the world are compelling.
-To date, over 400 bird species globally have undergone range shifts that follow the predicted trajectory associated with climate change (BirdLife International unpublished data).
-Namely, as global temperatures have risen, species’ ranges have moved poleward in latitude and upwards in elevation, though there is variation in these responses (Auer and King 2014, Environmental Protection Agency 2014 ,Virkkala and Lehikoinen 2014, Gillings et al. 2015, Zuckerberg et al. 2009, Archaux 2004, Peh 2007, Popy et al. 2010, Maggini et al. 2011, Forero-Medina et al. 2011, Reif and Flousek 2012,Harris et al. 2012, Tingley et al. 2012, Freeman and Freeman 2014).
+As global temperatures have risen, species’ ranges have moved poleward in latitude and upwards in elevation, though there is variation in these responses (Auer and King 2014, Environmental Protection Agency 2014 ,Virkkala and Lehikoinen 2014, Gillings et al. 2015, Zuckerberg et al. 2009, Archaux 2004, Peh 2007, Popy et al. 2010, Maggini et al. 2011, Forero-Medina et al. 2011, Reif and Flousek 2012,Harris et al. 2012, Tingley et al. 2012, Freeman and Freeman 2014).
 Taken collectively, these observations provide convincing evidence that climate change is already impacting the distribution of avian communities.

 Climate warming has had a notable effect on the temperate seasons—with markedly earlier springs and a delayed onset of autumn (Menzel et al. 2006, Schwartz et al. 2006).
-To date, a phenological response to these changes has been documented in around 300 bird species (BirdLife International unpublished data).
 In general, there has been a trend towards earlier spring arrival of migratory species (Butler 2003, Gordo and Sanz 2006, Jonzén et al. 2006, Tøttrup et al. 2006, Beaumont et al. 2006) and earlier breeding (Forchhammer et al. 1998, Crick and Sparks 1999).
 However, these phenological responses have not been consistent across taxa.
 Many bird species—having evolved to synchronise the timing of their annual routines (e.g. migration and breeding) with the life cycles of other species (e.g. predators and prey)—are becoming increasingly ecologically mismatched (Visser et al. 1998, Both and Visser 2001).
 For example, whilst the brood-parasitic Common Cuckoo Cuculus canorus has advanced its migration only modestly, many of its host species are now arriving at the breeding grounds considerably earlier (Saino et al. 2009).
 Those species unable to adequately respond to climate change may find themselves at a considerable disadvantage (Ahola et al. 2007, Møller et al. 2008).

 Given that the rise in global average temperature has been relatively modest to date, the number of documented impacts on the world’s avifauna is sobering.
 It suggests that the impact of future climate warming on biological communities, and consequently ecosystem integrity, could be severe.

-BirdLife International (2009) Climate change is already documented as having impacted many bird species.
-Presented as part of the BirdLife State of the world's birds website.
-Available from: .
-Checked:
+BirdLife International (2015) Climate change is already documented as having impacted many bird species.
+Downloaded from http://www.birdlife.org on 04/12/2023